AlexWebb03/socspioneer/README.md

 If everything installed correctly, the following steps should provide a very simplistic simulation of a robot in a provided world map.

-1. In one terminal, run roscore.
+1. In one terminal, run `ros2 run stage_ros2 stage_ros2 --ros-args -p world_file:=./src/socspioneer/data/meeting.world`.
-2. In another, run `rosrun stage_ros stageros <catkin_ws>/src/socspioneer/data/meeting.world`.
 This should start a simple simulated world with a robot and a map.
-3. In a third terminal, run `roslaunch socspioneer keyboard_teleop.launch`.
+2. In a third terminal, run `ros2 launch socspioneer keyboard_teleop.launch.py`.

 This would allow you to move the robot using keyboard commands.
 Note that when controlling using the keyboard control, the terminal where the